-All members of the Board of Directors have signed an annual self-declaration form in 2018/19 in the form set out in appendix 2 of this paper, confirming they continue to meet the requirements of the regulation as it relates to being a fit and proper person to hold the office of director.
+All members of the Board of Directors have signed an annual self-declaration form in 2020/21 in the form set out in appendix 2 of this paper, confirming they continue to meet the requirements of the regulation as it relates to being a fit and proper person to hold the office of director.

-The Board Secretary will prompt directors to update their declaration annually, and will raise any issues with the Chairman or Senior Independent Director as appropriate.
+The Head of Corporate Governance will prompt directors to update their declaration annually, and will raise any issues with the Chairman or Senior Independent Director as appropriate.